polyswarm/polyswarm-gui/README.md

 <img style='width: 100%;' src='./docs/img/modal.png'>

-Past the welcome screen the application wants you to select an Etherum private key file & unlock it.
+Past the welcome screen the application wants you to select an Ethereum private key file & unlock it.
 The application listens for requests from polyswarmd, signs them and pushes them on to the chain.

 To choose a key, click the button labeled *Click here to select Ethereum private key file.* If you select a proper file, it will pull the address & populate the field for you.
 Enter the password, and click unlock.

 Every time you open the application you will have to choose the keyfile & enter your password.

+**To find your key file, it is in a folder called `keystore` under the geth data dir.
+On Linux, the Mainnet keyfiles can be found in `$HOME/.ethereum/keystore`**

 # Bounty & Offer List